-- 1. the name of the referring party; - 2. the name of the person who is the subject of the complaint (responding party); - 3. the date(s) on which the alleged violation(s)took place; - 4. the place or places where the alleged violation(s) occurred;

-- 5. a statement describing the alleged violation(s); - 6. all sections of the SCC allegedly violated; - 7. the names of any witnesses to the alleged violation(s); - 8. a brief statement of the remedy sought by the referring party; and - 9. the signature of the referring party with the date when the complaint is filed.
+- 1. the name of the referring party; - 2. the name of the person who is the subject of the complaint (responding party); - 3. the date(s) on which the alleged violation(s)took place; - 4. the place or places where the alleged violation(s) occurred; - 5. a statement describing the alleged violation(s); - 6. all sections of the SCC allegedly violated; - 7. the names of any witnesses to the alleged violation(s); - 8. a brief statement of the remedy sought by the referring party; and - 9. the signature of the referring party with the date when the complaint is filed.

-The Assistant Vice President for Student Affairs or Designee will prepare the Student Code of Conduct Complaint Form himself/herself when he/she initiates the inquiry.
+The Vice Provost of Student Life and Dean of Students or Designee will prepare the Student Code of Conduct Complaint Form himself/herself when he/she initiates the inquiry.